 - Yellow onion: Or you can use white onion or sweet onion.

-- Garlic cloves: Or substitute a teaspoon or two of dried garlic powder instead.
+- Garlic cloves: I prefer the taste of fresh garlic, but you can substitute a teaspoon or two of dried garlic powder instead.

 - Zucchini